blankAvailable/kyutech-manual-note/README.md

  Simultaneous Switching Noise: excessive switching activity will not only cause IR-drop and then cause delay, but will also cause ground bounce, make ground voltage not a zero status any more, and cause wrong data

+ to get the history version, one '^' means one version back git show HEAD^^ ATS17.tex >ATS17base.tex

+ to get right level_position info, we need to first acess the level0, then the whole circuit will be sorted.